aoijs/documentation/src/functions/usdawaitmessages.md

 # $awaitMessages

-This function will respond to a user if the user says the given word(s) in the `reply` slot
+This function will respond to a user if the user says the given word(s) in the `reply` slot.

 ## Fields

-This function has 6 required fields

 1. Filter (Required)
 2. Time (Required)